Capital One Shopping Review 2021: What We Love (and Hate) About It

 Whenever you redeem an offer with Capital One Shopping, it’ll show up as a “credit” in your account.
 So if you make a $100 purchase with 5% reward, you’ll receive $5 in Capital One Shopping credit.
 For most offers, you’ll see your rewards within 7 days.

-You can redeem your credit in exchange for gift cards to places like Walmart, Lowe’s, Sephora, and Wayfair.
+You can redeem your credit in exchange for free gift cards to places like Walmart, Lowe’s, Sephora, and Wayfair.
 Some gift cards start at $5, but others require a minimum of $10 or $25 to cash out.

 Secondly, though the options are good, they’re fairly limited.
 While other rewards sites offer gift cards to dozens or even hundreds of retailers, Capital One Shopping currently has around 37 options, and Amazon isn’t one of them.